pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"unneeded-not"+OR+"C0113")

 ### [C0121](#C0121) (singleton-comparison)<a name="C0121"></a>
-Comparison to %s should be %s
+Comparison to %s should be %s.

 Used when an expression is compared to singleton values like True, False or None.

 **:x: Incorrect code**